 Information for Mandatory Reporters

-According to Texas A&M System Regulation 08.01.01, all employees (except for confidential employees) who experience, observe, or become aware of alleged discrimination, harassment, or related retaliation must promptly report the incident(s) to their supervisor or to the Designated Official at Texas A&M:
+According to Texas A&M System Regulation 08.01.01, all employees (except for confidential employees) who experience, observe, or become aware of alleged discrimination, harassment, or related retaliation must promptly report the incident(s) to:

 Jennifer Smith, JD